moss-l/bhs-js-testing/NOTES.md

 ```

 The parenthesis in the third line above are necessary to get the
-`length` attribute of the result of adding `"foo"` and `"bar"` rather
+`length` property of the result of adding `"foo"` and `"bar"` rather
 than adding `"foo"` to the length of `"bar"`.

-The `length` attribute is particularly useful because the valid
+The `length` property is particularly useful because the valid indexes
-indexes to use with the `[]` operator go from 0 to one less than the
+to use with the `[]` operator go from 0 to one less than the `length`
-`length` of a string or array so this is a very common idiom for
+of a string or array so this is a very common idiom for looping over
-looping over each element of a string or array:
+each element of a string or array:

 ```
 for (let i = 0; i < items.length; i++) {